juls0730/gloom/README.md

     zqdgr build
     ```

-    and if you want to build the project without the GLoom management Interface (you will not be able to manage plugins wunless you have another interface like GLoomI):
+    and if you want to build the project without the GLoom management Interface (you will not be able to manage plugins wunless you have another interface like GLoomI or mark all the plugins you want to use as preloaded):
     ```bash
-    zqdgr build:no-gloomi
+    zqdgr build:gloom
     ```

     and make sure to clear the `PRELOAD_PLUGINS` environment variable and set it to your preferred management interface, or nothing at all if you don't want to use a management interface.